-Can Ducks Eat Peanuts?
+Do Ducks Eat Peanuts?

 Yes, ducks can eat peanuts.
 Peanuts are a popular snack for humans, and many people enjoy feeding them to wildlife such as ducks, squirrels, and birds.
-Moreover, research shows that they are a tasty and nutritious food for ducks.
+Moreover, research shows they are a tasty and nutritious food for ducks.

 In the wild, ducks feed on a diverse range of foods that are available in their habitat.
 However, domesticated ducks may have a more restricted diet, mainly consisting of commercial feed and occasional treats.